-"Client or patient" means the recipient of psychological services, whether psychological services are delivered in the context of healthcare, corporate, supervision, or consulting services, or both.
+"Client or patient" means the recipient of psychological services, whether psychological services are delivered in the context of healthcare, corporate, supervision, or consulting services.

-"Commissioner" means the voting representative appointed by each State Psychology Regulatory Authority pursuant to Article X.
+"Commissioner" means the voting representative appointed by each state psychology regulatory authority pursuant to Article X.

-"Compact State" means a state, the District of Columbia, or United States territory that has enacted this compact legislation and which has not withdrawn pursuant to section c. of Article XIII or been terminated pursuant to section b. of Article XII.
+"Compact state" means a state, the District of Columbia, or United States territory that has enacted this compact legislation and that has not withdrawn pursuant to subsection c. of Article XIII or been terminated pursuant to subsection b. of Article XII.